Captricity/java-captools/README.md

 where the parameter is your Captricity API token.

-You can then use this client object to make method calls against the Captricity API, such as shown in the example below:
+You can then use this client object to make method calls against the Captricity API, as is shown in the example below:

 ```java
 JSONObject newBatch = capClient.createBatch("name of new batch", true, false);